fastoch/Networking/Computer_Networking.md

 The MAC address is often referred to as the **physical address** or the **burnt-in address**of the interface.
 While the MAC address may be changed (or **spoofed**), most often it is set by the manufacturer and never changes.

-Switches and other Layer 2 devices rely upon the MAC address in order to get network packets to the correct destinations.
+Switches and other Layer 2 devices rely upon the MAC address in order to get network frames to the correct destinations.

 ### MAC address format

+MAC addresses come in two basic formats that are either 48 or 64 bits in length, and are represented by hexadecimal numbers.

+Both formats can be broken down into two parts:
+- the Organizationally Unique Identifier (OUI)
+- the Extended Unique Identifier (EUI)

+The Institute of Electrical and Electronic Engineers (IEEE) assignes all electronic manufacturers their own 24-bit OUI, which
+makes up the first portion of the map.

+Each manufacturer assigns either a 24-bit or 40-bit EUI to each device that is produced.

+Theoretically, no two interfaces will have the same MAC address.

 ### EUI-64

+IPv6 requires that the node address be in an EUI-64 format.
+If the EUI of the interface is only 24 bits, it is split into two parts, and 16 bits of padding (**fffe**) are added
+to create the EUI-64 format address.

+---

 ## Collision domains vs. broadcast domains

+Ethernet networks use a technology called Carrier Sense Multiple Access with Collision Detection (**CSMA/CD**).
+All Ethernet devices have equal access

 ## Types of network transmissions